cumt-robin/promises-aplus-robin/README.md

 - extended version: [promises-aplus-robin-extended.js](https://github.com/cumt-robin/promises-aplus-robin/blob/main/promises-aplus-robin-extended.js)
 - hack version: [promises-aplus-robin-extended.js](https://github.com/cumt-robin/promises-aplus-robin/blob/main/promises-aplus-robin-hack.js)

+The **extended version** is used for supporting some features that is excluded in Promises/A+ standard but can be found in modern browsers.

-The hack version is used for adapting the following case.
+The **hack version** is used for adapting the following case.
 The explanation can be found at [我以为我很懂Promise，直到我开始实现Promise/A+规范](https://juejin.cn/post/6937076967283884040#heading-17).

 ```javascript
 Promise.resolve().then(() => {